top of page

 You can (sort of) see in the picture below that I ended up with 5 bigger sections which ended up working perfectly.

 Here is the tray ready for beautiful decorations!
-This is a better picture to see the bigger sections:
+(This is a better picture to see the bigger sections):

-Printer's Tray Painted White
+Printer's Tray Painted White - how to transform a painter's tray

 A Vision Takes Shape